connectrpc/connect-kotlin/README.md

 ## Ecosystem

 * [connect-swift]: Swift clients for idiomatic gRPC & Connect RPC
-* [connect-web]: TypeScript clients for web browsers
+* [connect-es]: Connect, gRPC, and gRPC-Web support for Protobuf and TypeScript
 * [connect-go]: Service handlers and clients for GoLang
 * [Buf Studio][buf-studio]: web UI for ad-hoc RPCs
 * [connect-crosstest]: gRPC and gRPC-Web interoperability tests